Automatically Align Sections to Visualize Brains in 3D

 Use BrainMaker® to assist you with cell mapping, cytoarchitectonics and other areas requiring the visualization of neuronal circuitry to create a comprehensive anatomical reference.
 BrainMaker automatically creates full-resolution, 3D reconstructions of the entire brain (or any organ) from serial sections of whole slide images.
 It allows you to easily view cells, structures, and lesions.
 With just a glance, you can see the location of all neurons expressing a particular gene or visualize the axonal projections of specific neurons with full anatomical context.

-BrainMaker generates high-resolution 3D reconstructions from serial sections imaged with whole slide scanners and research microscopes.
+BrainMaker generates high-resolution 3D volume reconstructions from serial sections imaged with whole slide scanners and research microscopes.
 Load the images into BrainMaker and then direct your attention to other projects while BrainMaker automatically detects the individual sections on each slide, and then aligns the sections to create the full 3D organ reconstruction.
 Image features found in multiple serial sections are automatically aligned thanks to innovative computational algorithms.

 It's fast.
 And it's smart.
 If you mounted a section upside down, BrainMaker automatically corrects it during the alignment process.
 If additional adjustments need to be made to the automatic alignment, researchers can easily edit the 3D reconstruction.